-Prior to testing, it is a best practice to review your school's form assignment within test sessions.
-Once a student starts a test with the incorrect form assignment, the task of correcting the form assignment requires more steps.
+Prior to testing, it is a best practice to review your school's student accommodation data in ADAM.
+Once a student starts a test with the incorrect accommodation form assignment, the task of correcting the accommodation form assignment requires more steps.
 If accommodations are not assigned correctly and the student completes testing, the score may be invalidated.
 For more information on available accommodations, see the UF&A Manual and Section 6.1 of this manual.

-3.2.4 Managing Testing for Students Who Transfer Schools
+3.2.5 Managing Testing for Students Who Transfer Schools

 During testing, it is possible students will transfer between schools or districts.
-In the event of a student transfer, student registration information in Pearson Access must be updated.
-This can be done by updating the student information in Aspen.
+In the event of a student transfer, student registration information in ASPEN must be updated.